ChesterHsieh/ChesterHsieh.github.io/_posts/2020-01-09-SQLonLeetCode.md

    Job
 ---
 # Intro
 This tutor is very focus on how to solve the question from interviews.
 It's not always true or efficiency to have such queries on real big database.
-I'll use MS sql as primary sql tool to solve the questions, since the MS sql is more freu
+I'll use MS sql as primary sql tool to solve the questions, since the MS sql is more frequently pop out on job description from Linkedin.

+# One Day reader

 # Primary section